In

 [is] afoot” here.
 First dissent at 308–09 (Wilkinson, J.).

 I don’t doubt Judge Wynn’s fine sentiments from his concurrence.
 I do not doubt that back in 2020, he sincerely believed what he had written.
 It is now 2024.
-And, in the future, I do not see how Wynn’s colleagues or the wider public will see his stating such views in quite the same light.
-If his taking senior status was “doing [his] job,” then why did he rescind?
+And, in the future, I do not see how Wynn’s colleagues or the wider public would see his (again) stating such views in quite the same favourable light.
+If his having taken senior status was “doing [his] job,” then why has he rescinded?
 Should not his colleagues and the public see “partisan motives” on this occasion?
 Or, perhaps, Wynn recently suffered from a bout of unexpected good health and longevity?

 Seth Barrett Tillman, ‘Judge Wynn’s Resignation,’ New Reform Club (Dec.
 15, 2024, 3:05 AM), <https://reformclub.blogspot.com/2024/12/judge-wynns-resignation.html>;